-- TIP: To use an existing set, click Create Backup Job, and select the set from the Selections list. - 1 In the Navigation pane, click Create Backup Job.

-You can also start the wizard from the Guided Configuration link.
+- i | TIP: To use an existing set, click Create Backup Job, and select the set from the Selections list. - 1 In the Navigation pane, click Create Backup Job. - You can also start the wizard from the Guided Configuration link.
 In the Navigation pane, click Guided Configuration.
-On the NetVault Configuration Wizard page, click Create backup jobs.

-2 In Job Name, specify a name for the job.

-Assign a descriptive name that lets you easily identify the job when monitoring its progress or restoring data.
+On the NetVault Configuration Wizard page, click Create backup jobs. - 2 In Job Name, specify a name for the job. - Assign a descriptive name that lets you easily identify the job when monitoring its progress or restoring data.
 The job name can contain alphanumeric and non-alphanumeric characters, but it cannot contain non-Latin characters.
-On Windows®, there is no length restriction; however, a maximum of 40 characters is recommended.

-- 3 Next to the Selections list, click Create New. - 4 In the list of plug-ins, open Plug-in for SQL Server, and then open the All Instances node to view the individual instances.
+On Linux, the name can have a maximum of 200 characters.
+On Windows, there is no length restriction; however, a maximum of 40 characters is recommended. - 3 Next to the Selections list, click Create New. - 4 In the list of plug-ins, open Plug-in for SQL Server, and then open the All Instances node to view the individual instances.